2020s

 Joel Constable (18) watches the hamstrings stretch on the way to goal, and 200-gamer Scott Ellis is chaired off the field by his team mates after the 5 point win

-The slender Matthias Rose (36) and the broader beam of Ollie Sharpe (26)
+The slender Mattias Rose (36) and the broader beam of Ollie Sharpe (26)

 A muzzled Brede Seccull at the bottom of the pack